 If you are going to be adding a kitchen extension to create your new multi functional space, then you may be covered under Permitted Development (PD) rights and therefore not require planning consent.

-- be a maximum height of four metres
+- Be a maximum height of four metres

-- not extend beyond the original rear wall of the house by more than six metres if it is an attached house (i.e. semi-detached), or eight metres for a detached home
+- Not extend beyond the original rear wall of the house by more than six metres if it is an attached house (i.e. semi-detached), or eight metres for a detached home

-- If you are adding a side extension, this must be single-storey with a width of no more than half that of the original house.
+- If you are adding a side extension, this must be single-storey with a width of no more than half that of the original house

-Building Regulations for a Kitchen Extension
+What Building Regulations Approval Will I Need for a Kitchen Extension?

 Your work will require Building Regulations approval to ensure that the minimum design and construction standards are achieved.
-These cover all manner of subjects such as fire and other forms of safety, insulation, drainage, electricity and access.

 The role of a Building Control officer is to ensure that the minimum standards set out by the Building Regulations have been met.
 If you are carrying out a kitchen extension, Building Control will need to be notified.